Feb 25 - Mar 11, 2017

 Supreme Court Justice Ruth Bader Ginsburg joins WNO Artistic Director and host Francesca Zambello for a fascinating discussion of the legal issues presented by famous arias and scenes from operas, as sung by the Domingo-Cafritz Young Artists.

-Washington National Opera: Don Giovanni: A semi-staged concert event starring the Domingo-Cafritz Young Artists
+Washington National Opera: Don Giovanni: A new stage production starring the Domingo-Cafritz Young Artists

 Fri, Mar 17, 2017, 7:30 PM

-For this season's showcase of the Domingo-Cafritz Young Artists, WNO presents a semi-staged concert performance of Mozart's timeless drama--with the WNO Orchestra conducted by Michael Christie and featuring direction by WNO Artistic Director Francesca Zambello.
+For this season's showcase of the Domingo-Cafritz Young Artists, WNO presents a staged performance of Mozart's timeless drama featuring engaging set and costume design elements--with the WNO Orchestra conducted by Michael Christie and direction by WNO Artistic Director Francesca Zambello.

 Tue, May 2, 2017, 8:00 PM